Shakopee High School

 Shakopee High School is a four-year public high school as of fall 2018 located in Shakopee, Minnesota, United States.
 The school district serves nearly 8,380 students in Shakopee, Savage, Prior Lake, and the Jackson, Louisville, and Sand Creek Townships.
+It is also Minnesota's largest secondary school by size, with an interior of 665,000 square feet.
 The district is located in one of the fastest-growing suburbs in the Twin Cities.
 The high school received a major expansion and was reopened after a summer of construction in the fall of 2018.

-History

-Shakopee High School was located at 200 10th Avenue East until the fall of 2007 when the current high school opened at 100 17th Avenue West.

 School facilities

-The current Shakopee High School was opened in 2007, and the building that previously served as the high school is now Shakopee West Middle School.
-The high school expansion construction began in the Summer, 2016.
-The newly expanded Shakopee High School is 322,000 Sq.
-Feet and has a student capacity of 1,600 students.
-The expansion included new classrooms, computer labs, athletic facilities, and an auditorium with 800 seats.
+Shakopee High School was located at 200 10th Avenue East until the fall of 2007 when the current high school opened two miles away at 100 17th Avenue West.
+The building that previously served as the high school is now Shakopee West Middle School.
+The high school began expansion in 2016.
+The newly expanded building is 700,000 Square Feet, which is double to the original 335,000 Square Fee, and adds to 1,600 students to the original 1,600 students capacity.
+The expansion included new southwest and northern wings, a new athletics wing, a turf practice field, and an auditorium with 800 seats.

+The Academy System

+Founded in 2018, Shakopee High School is one of the two high schools in Minnesota that utilizes this model.The Academies of Shakopee is an interest and career-central model that organizes students into smaller learning communities into student interest and coursework that connect students to real-world learning experiences.

+At the beginning of the Freshman year, each students explores begins in Freshman Academy By Sophomore year they choose what academy they will study in for the remainder of High School.
+Each Academy has a designated space within the high school.
+The Academies are Human Services, Science and Technology, Art and Communication, Business and Entrepreneurship, Engineering and Manufacturing, and Health Science.